 By doing this, your heightened awareness will give you a more calibrated response to the situation, contrary to a blind reaction which is most often seen.
 Anchoring The primary function of our unconscious mind is to keep us safe.
 Many negative associations are created at a young age.
 For example, linking a person, object or situation to pain, triggers stress.
 A parent you didn’t get along with or the thought of school which you never did well at.
 These are often transposed to work.
 Learning how to break this link to pain is the first step that leads to a tremendous reduction in stress.
 It isn’t automatic anymore.
 In fact again, it is calibrated.
 An NLP technique called anchoring would form links of satisfaction, joy or gratitude to different aspects of work.
 Beliefs Most people are driven by beliefs that they are unaware of.
 Beliefs that again, are formed when young.
 Negative beliefs that limit a person’s capabilities and cause stress could sound like this:

 You may be labouring with such beliefs that hamper your performance and affect your well being.
 It isn’t enough to reflect on beliefs you hold about your job.
 Learning how to delete unhelpful beliefs to install positive, effective ones instead is another technique that employees need to learn to reduce stress.
 Doing so is making a choice of never having to struggle against limiting beliefs, ever again.
 In conclusion, stress is impossible to eliminate altogether.
 We need good stress in our lives to keep us on our toes.
 Equipping yourself with a useful mindset to deal with stress is a more empowering way and one that would keep you in good health too.
 You do not need to have a special gift or talent to learn NLP tools.
 It is a learned skill just like many other work skills already in your toolbox.
-With all hands on deck an organisation could within six to eighteen months quite easily set up an agile workforce.
-Easy is not a word that comes up for most, I know but from an expertise point of view which is where I am sitting, this is what I do for organisations.
+As a Neuro-linguistic Programming Master Trainer who has been unleashing the leader in many of my clients, I have to say it’s easy to get in touch with this part of yourself.

 The mind that drives self-leadership requires firstly, an understanding of your identity; who you are.
 The intimate settings that make up how you store information daily, preferences in communication and most importantly, your decisions and responses.
 This is the mind you need to know!
 In his landmark book Emotional Intelligence, Daniel Goleman detailed many aspects of the emotional self.
 Does it mean we have to get “emotional” to release negative emotions within us?
 NO!
 It means getting in touch with your emotions.
 As you feel, you go deeper into knowing where that feeling is stored in your body.
 This knowing is of great advantage, for your body will signal back when it needs to;